mendix/docs/content/en/docs/appstore/modules/openai/_index.md

 The following microflows may be used to construct and handle the required inputs:

 * `ChatCompletionsSession_Create` is used to create the session wrapper that must be passed as input parameter.
 * `ChatCompletionsSession_AddMessage` is used to attach the historical messages to the `ChatCompletionsSession`.
-The content of such a message corresponds to a system, assistant, or user prompt.
-If multiple messages are present, they should be ordered chronologically.
+If multiple messages are present, they should be ordered chronologically. `ImageCollection_CreateAndAddImage` and `ImageCollection_AddImage` can be used to create an image collection to be added to a user message in order to enable [vision](#chatcompletions-vision).
 * `FunctionCollection_CreateAndAddFunction` can be used to initialize a new `FunctionCollection` and add a new `Function` to it in order to enable [function calling](#chatcompletions-functioncalling).
 * `FunctionCollection_AddFunction` can be used to add a new `Function` to an existing `FunctionCollection`.